 - Who is the complainant?

-– Does anyone need to be suspended to stop unlawful behavior?
+- Does the IT Department need to be involved?

 5. Collect Evidence

-i-Sight makes it easier to keep track of evidence by enabling team members to attach any kind of electronic file to an investigation case record.
-Each “Exhibit” that’s attached to the file will be automatically assigned an exhibit number and can be categorized (i.e. witness statement, documents, etc.) and investigators can provide a description of the file.
-Recording exhibits like this makes it easy for investigators to create their final report, because using the i-Sight Report Template functionality all the exhibit descriptions will be extracted and automatically listed in the final report.
+Some investigative case management solutions allow investigators to attach any kind of electronic file to an investigation case record.
+Each “exhibit” attached to the file will be automatically assigned an exhibit number and can be categorized (i.e. witness statement, documents, etc.) with a description.

 6. The Final Report